When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 We have presented an overview of some relevant MR's models that are useful for \ac{CaTP} problems, but have omitted some important observations.
 The models presented in this section are all in continuous time, but it is possible to transform them into discrete time models by transforming differential equations into difference equations.
 Continuous-time models allow for the utilisation of many analytical tools based on derivatives, such as calculus of variations.
 On the other hand, discrete-time models allow for numerical techniques like dynamic programming or other related techniques.
 It is important to mention that, in practice, the control signals for the ground \acp{MR} and the UAVs are executed in digital computers on board, and thus the control system is implemented in discrete time.

-Finally, all the kinematic and dynamic models described in this section have an analytical form and are mostly derived from physics.
-However, there are other types of motion models derived through experimentation and machine learning techniques \cite{ML1}.
+Finally, all the kinematic and dynamic models described in this section are analytical and are mostly derived from physics.
+But, there are other types of motion models derived through experimentation and machine learning techniques \cite{ML1}.